 I Wanna Hold Your Hand is not a movie about The Beatles.
 It’s a film about the fans and the frenzy the Fab Four caused on their first visit to the USA – a tribute to Beatlemania and the innocence of the era.

-It’s February 1964, and as The Beatles touch down in America for the first time, our young women from New Jersey make their way to Manhattan to try and see them perform live on The Ed Sullivan Show.
+It’s 9 February 1964, and as The Beatles touch down in America for the first time, our young women from New Jersey make their way to Manhattan to try and see them perform live on The Ed Sullivan Show or sneak into their hotel.

-Wannabe journalist Grace (Theresa Saldana) is a big fan but her pushy friend Rosie (Wendie Jo Sperber) is bordering on psychotic about the band.
+Wannabe journalist Grace (Theresa Saldana) is a big fan of the moptops but her pushy friend Rosie (Wendie Jo Sperber) is bordering on psychotic about the band.

 They are joined in their adventure by Janis (Susan Kendall Newman), who prefers folk music to rock & roll (she’s going along just to put up a folkie protest) and Pam (Nancy Allen), only a casual fan, more excited about her upcoming marriage.